deic-dk/user_orcid/README.md

 ### How it works (when we've got it done)

- - When the user clicks the 'Confirm ORCID' button, they are taken to orcid.org for authentication.
+ - When the user clicks the 'Confirm ORCID' button, they are taken to orcid.org (in a new window) for authentication.
- - After successful login, the orcid.org service sends data via a supplied callback mechanism to a location back on owncloud.
+ - After successful login and authentication, orcid.org service sends data back to owncloud via access token.
+ - The token is used to obtain ORCID and associated name from the service.
  - The user's ORCID is then stored in the owncloud database for access by other apps, and displayed next to the button.